manju4ever/pandemix-service/README.md

 * Run `npm run build && npm run deploy`

-#### Use the files under `config` folder to customize your setting like host, port, api keys and more
+#### Use the files under `config` folder to customize your settings like host, port, api keys and more.